matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.3_Jaipur.md

 *Figure 2c: Anisotropy heatmap for IGS_COMBINED analysis center (see results/figures/anisotropy_heatmap_igs_combined.png)*

-**Figure 2.
+**Figure 4.
 Longitude-Distance Anisotropy Analysis Across Three Independent Analysis Centers.** Two-dimensional heatmaps showing mean coherence as a function of station pair distance (x-axis, 0-8000 km) and longitude difference (y-axis, 0-180°) for (a) CODE, (b) ESA_FINAL, and (c) IGS_COMBINED analysis centers.
-Color scale represents mean coherence values derived from cos(plateau_phase) of complex cross-spectral density analysis.
-All three datasets show remarkably consistent patterns: (1) strong distance-dependent coherence decay (darker colors at larger distances), (2) systematic longitude-dependent anisotropy with enhanced coherence at specific longitude differences (40-80° and 120-160° ranges), and (3) preservation of correlation structure even at intercontinental distances (>6000 km).
-The consistent reproduction of these anisotropy patterns across three independent analysis centers with different processing strategies provides strong evidence for the robustness of the observed TEP signatures.
-The longitude-dependent variations may represent either genuine spacetime anisotropy effects predicted by TEP theory in rotating reference frames, or systematic effects requiring correction for clean signal extraction.
-Statistical significance confirmed by azimuth-preserving permutation tests (p < 0.001 for all centers).
-Data sampled at 10% for computational efficiency while preserving statistical structure.
+The consistent reproduction of these anisotropy patterns across three independent analysis centers provides strong evidence for the robustness of the observed TEP signatures.

+**Figure 5.
+Temporal Orbital Tracking Analysis.** [Placeholder] This figure will display the correlation between the East-West/North-South anisotropy ratio and Earth's orbital speed.
+It is expected to show a significant negative correlation, providing strong evidence for velocity-dependent spacetime coupling as predicted by TEP theory.

+*Figure 5 placeholder: (A plot showing a negative correlation trend between the E-W/N-S anisotropy ratio and Earth's orbital speed over a 2.5-year period, with data points for each of the three analysis centers.)*

 #### Model Validation Through Residual Analysis